iFlake/sqmod-doc/docs/getting-started.md

 ## Cleaning up

 ---
-By now, all your archives should be safe to clean up.
+By now, all your achives should be safe to clean up.
 You can now delete them.